czar3985/restaurant-flask/README.md

 _restaurantMenu.py_ will run the web server

-Navigate to port 8080, restaurants page for each restaurant ID in the server PC
+Navigate to port 8080, menu page for each restaurant ID in the server PC
 Ex: http://SERVERPC:5000/restaurants/1/menu

 ## Database Structure